Joz84/initiation-rails/day3/exericies.md

-# Day 3: Conditional and methods
+# Day 3: Boolean and methods

 ## TD 1